-Trump backs out of meeting with New York Times
+Trump starts un-canceled meeting with New York Times by complaining about the Times

 The Times and other news organizations have also reported extensively on the unprecedented conflicts of interest posed by Trump's hundreds of business holdings around the world.

+"We did not change the ground rules at all and made no attempt to," Times spokeswoman Eileen Murphy told CNNMoney.

+She said Trump's representatives had asked only for a private meeting, with nothing on the record.
+But she said the two sides later agreed to a small off-the-record session and a larger, on-the-record session with reporters and columnists.

-There was a third tweet.
-Trump said the New York Times had "announced" that "complaints about them are at a 15 year high."
+In a third tweet, Trump said The New York Times had "announced" that "complaints about them are at a 15 year high."

-That references a November 19 article from the newspaper's public editor, Liz Spayd, who said that the number of complaints coming into the public editor's office is "five times the normal level" -- the largest since September 11, 2001.
-She said "there is a searing level of dissatisfacton out there with many aspects of the coverage."
+In a November 19 column, the newspaper's public editor, Liz Spayd, said the number of complaints to her office is "five times the normal level."
+She said letters to the editor, which are not necessarily complaints about coverage, are coming in at the highest level since September 11, 2001.

+"There is a searing level of dissatisfacton out there with many aspects of the coverage," she wrote.

 Trump responded that he "can fully understand that," but he wondered why the paper would announce that complaints were up.
 The reason, simply, is that the role of the public editor is to critique the newspaper's coverage and serve as liaison between readers and the editors.